BeastCodZ/VPrep_Interview_Bot/CONTRIBUTING.md

     * Update the documentation with any dependency changes.
 3. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

-## Contribute by creating a Github issue
+## Contribute by creating a GitHub issue
 We use GitHub issues to track changes.
 Just click the [New Issue button](https://github.com/mainak0907/VPrep_Interview_Bot/issues) and state your issue.

 For example, a typical bug report should: